- The Commons

 An Economics Embodying Our Highest Ideals

-On June 5th the New Economics Institute held its founding meeting.
-Guests helped imagine the future of the Institute -- its vision, its programs, the urgency of its realization.
-Members of the board of directors outlined future projects:
+At a member's meeting guests helped imagine the future of the Schumacher Center -- its vision, its programs, the urgency of its realization.

-Opening remarks from the founding meeting are excerpted below.
+Opening remarks from the meeting are excerpted below.

 * * * * * * * * *